salamanoureldean/Asymmetric-Information-Impact/README.md

 ## Recorded Simulations

 The `Simulation_videos/` directory contains recorded simulation videos for the different scenarios.
-- edge_wrap_scenario_simulation.webm
-- single_seed_scenario_simulation.webm

 ## Notes
 - The build/ and bin/ folders are generated during compilation.
-- The shell scripts provided in the repository are the recommended way to run the predefined experiments.
+- The shell scripts provided in the repository are the way to run the predefined experiments.
 - If cmake or make is not found, install them before attempting to build.
 - If $CADMIUM is not set, Cadmium is not configured correctly in the environment.